thuthuat/RobinRadic.github.io/_posts/2014-12-30-linux-from-scratch.md

 image: /images/lfs-logo.png
 comments: true
 published: true
+date: 2014-12-30
 ---

 # Unfinished post - Not Finishedo
+This post is intended for both self-reference and for showing a way to approach the creation of an LFS system.
+Following this post instructions easily take up **~2 hours**,  mainly spend on compiling.
+I've succesfully completed the procedure on both openSUSE 13.1 and Linux Mint 17.

 ## LFS?
 Linux From Scratch (LFS) is a project/book that provides step-by-step instructions for building Linux entirely from source.